Troika inspectors back on make-or-break Greek visit

 "The programme has not produced the desired results because it was not implemented.
 We must first see the government fulfil its commitments and then decide if it works or if it needs to be adjusted," a troika source told Reuters on condition of anonymity.

-A troika team arrived in Athens late on Monday.
-The heads of the mission arrive later in the week and are scheduled to see Finance Minister Yannis Stournaras on Thursday.
+A troika team arrived in Athens late on Monday and will begin meetings at ministries early on Tuesday, while the heads of the mission arrive later in the week and are scheduled to see Finance Minister Yannis Stournaras on Thursday.

-Samaras will see the troika chiefs on Friday, after meeting the political leaders backing his government.

-Samaras is under political pressure from the Socialist and leftist parties in the coalition to demand a renegotiation of the bailout terms which they say punish the poor.
+He is under political pressure to demand a renegotiation of the bailout terms - a key pillar of the coalition with the socialist and the leftist parties, who say the mix of measures is wrong and only punishes the poor.

-"First we must show the country respects its targets," he said.
-"We will then seek to extend the programme as soon as possible."

 Stournaras, an economist who chaired a respected think-tank before becoming minister, has said he will not ask for an extension or change of terms before proving the new government's credibility - starting with 11.7 billion euros' worth of cuts for 2013-14 that should have been drawn up in June.

-The government has come up with only about 8 billion euros of cuts and is scrambling to close the gap, Greek officials said.
+With just days to go before the troika chiefs arrive, the government has come up with only about 8 billion euros' worth of cuts and was scrambling to close the gap, Greek officials said.

 In official statements, both the EU and the IMF have said the programme was behind schedule and needed to be re-launched before Greece could get any more funds, with the next tranche not expected to be disbursed before September.